Sven Erik Jørgensen: Works

-In 1975 he founded a journal, Ecological Modelling, and in 1978 he founded ISEM, the International Society of Ecological Modelling.
+In 1975, Jørgensen founded a journal, Ecological Modelling, and in 1978 he founded ISEM, the International Society of Ecological Modelling.

-He published 366 papers of which 275 were in peer-reviewed international journals, and edited or authored 76 books, of which several have been translated into other languages (Chinese, Russian, Spanish, and Portuguese).
+He published 366 papers, of which 275 were in peer-reviewed international journals, and edited or authored 76 books.
+Several have been translated into other languages (Chinese, Russian, Spanish, and Portuguese).

-In 2011, he authored a textbook in ecological modeling “Fundamentals of Ecological Modelling”, which was published as a fourth edition together with Brian D. Fath of the Department of Biological Sciences, Towson University.
+In 2011, he authored a textbook in ecological modeling, Fundamentals of Ecological Modelling, which was published as a fourth edition together with Brian D. Fath of the Department of Biological Sciences, Towson University.
 It has been translated into Chinese and Russian (third edition).
-He was co-editor in chief of the "Encyclopedia of Ecology" published in 2008, and of the "Encyclopedia of Environmental Management" published during December 2012.
-He co-authored the textbook “Introduction to Systems Ecology, published in English in 2012 and in Chinese in 2013.
+Jørgensen was co-editor in chief of the Encyclopedia of Ecology, published in 2008, and of the Encyclopedia of Environmental Management, published in December 2012.
+He co-authored the textbook Introduction to Systems Ecology, published in English in 2012 and in Chinese in 2013.

-He was the editorial board member of 18 international journals in the fields of ecology and environmental management.
-He was the president of ISEM and was elected to the European Academy of Sciences and Arts, for which he was chairman of the Section for Environmental Sciences.
+He was an editorial board member of 18 international journals in the fields of ecology and environmental management.
+He was the president of ISEM, and was elected to the European Academy of Sciences and Arts, for which he was chairman of the Section for Environmental Sciences.